cfengine/design-center/utilities/nagios_plugin_agent/README.md

 bundle based on the check status of a plugin and raises classes that can be used for other orchestration.
 ## REQUIREMENTS
+This sketch expects to be able to copy a module from the policy hub.
+Be sure to share $(def.masterfiles)/sketches/nagios-plugin-agent/modules/nagios_plugin_wrapper on $(sys.policy_hub)

 ## SAMPLE USAGE